rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

 * This page provides the user with further information about how the Tedd-Space garden can improve wellbeing.
-To ensure consitency of user experience, the page layout is similar in format to the about page.
+To ensure consitency of user experience, the page layout is similar in format to the About page.
 There is a concise intro, a calm image to convey the theme of wellbeing and then 3 design features to look out for.

 <br>